bobk48/linuxthetextbook/README.md

 ---------------------------

+Advisory 12- To supplement the package management commands shown in the printed book, Appendix A, which describe the apt-get command, it would be very worthwhile for you to use the Aptitude package manager, described more fully at https://www.debian.org/doc/manuals/aptitude/index.en.html This package manager has a text-based menu system that can be very usefully used to update the packages installed on your Debian system.

 Advisory 11- The In-Chapter Exercise and End-of-Chapter Problem Solutions supplements specified in the Preface are now available at the CRC website for the book mentioned above.